 4 Free Ways to Convert a PDF to Text File on Linux

-How to Create Thousands/Millions Files in Linux
+How to Create One or Many Files in Linux

 Do you need an ultra fast way to create a large number of files in Linux?
 Perhaps, you are doing some load testing for an application and you need to create 1000 or even 1,000,000 files in the matter of seconds.
 Well, here is how to do it!
 There are two parts to creating these … Read more